PEXANE2/azure-docs.tr-tr/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-ua-arm.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Bu öğreticide, bir kullanıcı tarafından atanan kimliği oluşturma ve Azure Resource Manager API'si erişmek için Azure sanal makinesi için ekleme öğrendiniz.
+In this tutorial, you learned how to create a user-assigned identity and attach it to an Azure Virtual Machine to access the Azure Resource Manager API.
 Azure Resource Manager hakkında daha fazla bilgi edinmek için bkz:

 > [!div class="nextstepaction"]
 >[Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview)